Date, Time and Location

 Specific Regional Rules:

-- February 21, 2020 - All registrations are due for the regional competition.
+- February 28, 2022 - All registrations and project submission materials are due for the regional competition.

 - Judge decisions are final.